ekqt/ekqtblog/src/data/understanding-color-schemes.md

 }
 ```

-In order to enable a concept of darkening or lightening the brand color, the 3 channels of the hsl color (hue, saturation and lightness) need to be extracted intot their own custom properties.
+In order to enable a concept of darkening or lightening the brand color, the 3 channels of the hsl color (hue, saturation and lightness) need to be extracted into their own custom properties.

 ```css
 * {